arielchuri/forglory/crystalcastles/crystalcastles.md

 1. The monster runs away when the scene die reaches a target number.
 1. (1) A fire starts, (2) Smoke (-1d ranged attacks, -1d _stamina_), (3) Heat (-2hp), 4.

-##### Dramatic Scenes
+#### Dramatic Scenes

-Tasks with a time constraint or a dramatic consequence use a scene die with appropriate results.
+Tasks with a time constraint or a dramatic consequence may use a scene die with appropriate results.
 A series of checks that increment the scene die.

 </div>